BirdsForTwo/A-Wandering-Whisker---Greenfoot-Version/README.md

 - Hola, I’m @Ldrtk
 - New to GitHub so this page will be pretty desolate for a while ;-;
 - Currently learning Python and Javascript, about a month in.
 - Not looking to collaborate at the moment.
-Big emphasis on the moment though.
 - YouTube if you'd like to learn more about my game/would like to contact: gonna make one soon.

 <!---